beagl-fit/isa_2023/README.md

 * **-s server** : DNS server where the query will be sent (IP or hostname)
 * **-s port** : port of DNS server where the query will be sent (default _53_)
 * **address** : queried name or IP (_-x_)

+program doesn't support the -h or --help arguments, however, the program does print out the short usage any time it is run with wrong or insufficient arguments

 ### Make
 used standard : gnu99